-Kenny Tynan is a producer/radio dj signed to numerous labels including Club Educate, Stazis, Sugar Moods and Makira Deep.
-Receiver of 3 “Essential Emerald’s” – Irelands hottest dance tune of the week, for his tracks “Ayhuasca” “The Volume” and “Dyewitness – What would you like to hear again?
-(Kenny Tynan Remix).
+Kenny Tynan is a producer/radio dj signed to numerous labels including Qbed, Crop Circle, Club Educate, Stazis, Sugar Moods and Makira Deep.
+Receiver of 7 “Essential Emerald’s” – Irelands hottest dance tune of the week, chosen by John Gibbons, for his tracks “Ayhuasca” “The Volume” and “Dyewitness – What would you like to hear again?
+(Kenny Tynan Remix) among several others.

 Having learned his trade from the best Irish Producers he could find including Reuben Keeney (Atlantic Records) , and Full Tilt /Timmy and Tommy (Armada).
 His releases have gotten national airplay in Ireland (RTE and Iradio) and England (BBC).

 Kenny was always a musician, but his career kicked off with had a few club residencies in his local area, before moving to play bigger clubs like Twisted Pepper and The Academy alongside acts like The Japanese Popstars and Simon Patterson.
-2015 was the year of the festivals for Kenny Tynan, having crowds at his fingertips and induced into a deep state of mind, with his hypnotic beats.
+You can catch Kenny as resident with Moove Clubnights in Athlone most months.

 His subsequent release “Nothin’s Gonna Stop Me” received support From Richie Hawtin, Marco Carola, Joseph Capriati and Andi Durrant, not to mention featuring on multiple radio shows and podcasts worldwide.